spec

 mca_par("chans"|"max_chans"|"max_channels")

 Returns the currently configured number of points for the device.
 For the USB-CTR, the number is the product of the configured number of counters, channels and passes.
 The value is recalculated when any of those parameters is changed.
 This value is the size of the array needed when reading back the raw data.
-If either the number of counters or number of passes is greater than one, one either needs to specify the roi_beg and roi_end arguments with mca_get() and mca_sget() or pass an array dimensioned to this "chans" value.
+When reading data with mca_get() or mca_sget(), if either the number of counters or number of passes is greater than one, either specify roi_beg and roi_end arguments or pass an array dimensioned to the "chans" value.

 mca_get(arr [, roi_beg [, roi_end]])